Tiger shark: Relationship with humans

 Although sharks rarely bite humans, the tiger shark is reported to be responsible for a large share of fatal shark-bite incidents, and is regarded as one of the most dangerous shark species.
 They often visit shallow reefs, harbors, and canals, creating the potential for encounter with humans.
 The tiger shark also dwells in river mouths and other runoff-rich water.
 While it ranks second on the list of number of recorded shark attacks on humans, behind only the great white shark, such attacks are few and very seldom fatal.
 Typically, three to four shark bites occur per year in Hawaii; one notable survivor of such an attack is surfing champion Bethany Hamilton, who lost her left arm at age 13 to a tiger shark in 2003.
 This bite rate is very low, considering that thousands of people swim, surf, and dive in Hawaiian waters every day.
 Human interactions with tiger sharks in Hawaiian waters have been shown to increase between September and November, when tiger shark females are believed to migrate to the islands to give birth.

+On 8 June 2023, a tiger shark attacked and killed a 23-year-old Russian man in the Red Sea off the coast of the Egyptian city of Hurghada.
+The attack was filmed by onlookers and the recording went viral.
+The shark was later captured by fishermen and killed.
+This was the third fatal tiger shark attack in the area since 2022.

-Between 1959 and 2000, 4,668 tiger sharks were culled in an effort to protect the tourism industry.
+Between 1959 and 1976, 4,668 tiger sharks were culled in the state of Hawaii in an effort to protect the tourism industry.
 Despite damaging the shark population, these efforts were shown to be ineffective in decreasing the number of interactions between humans and tiger sharks.
 Feeding sharks in Hawaii (except for traditional Hawaiian cultural or religious practices) is illegal, and interaction with them, such as cage diving, is discouraged.
 South African shark behaviorist and shark diver Mark Addison demonstrated divers could interact and dive with them outside of a shark cage in a 2007 Discovery Channel special, and underwater photographer Fiona Ayerst swam with them in the Bahamas.
 At "Tiger Beach" off Grand Bahama, uncaged diving with – and even the handling of – female tiger sharks has become a routine occurrence.

+Warming Atlantic Ocean currents have caused tiger shark migration paths to move further north, according to a University of Miami study.

 Mythology

-Tiger sharks are considered to be sacred aumākua (ancestor spirits) by some native Hawaiians.
+Tiger sharks are considered to be sacred ʻaumākua (ancestor spirits) by some native Hawaiians.
+Tiger sharks possess a unique significance as ʻaumakua, revered as family guardians in Hawaiian culture.
+The tiger shark, regarded as an intelligent and highly perceptive spiritual entity, assumes the role of a messenger bridging the gap between humans and the divine.
+In the Hawaiian belief system, ʻaumakua take on various forms, either animals or objects, representing ancestral connections and manifestations of departed family members.
+This perspective underscores the intricate web of interdependence among plants, animals, elements, and humans, underscoring the imperative to honor and coexist harmoniously with nature.